svdoever/ai-writer/docs/docs/how-does-aiwriter-work.md

 # How does AI Writer work?

-The following diagram shows the different parts of AI Writer and how they work together.
+The diagram provided below illustrates the process of executing a recipe that is configured through options:

 ![AI Writer](./diagrams/AI%20Writer%20recipe%20execution.excalidraw.png)